safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 <br>**5) Test Topic**
 <br>Now let's test the topic.
-Locate the source Shape datasets in C:\FMEData2017\Data\ElevationModel\Contours - select a set of Shape files (.dbf, .prj, .shp, .shx) and create a zip file out of them.
+Locate the source Shape datasets in C:\FMEData2017\Data\Engineering\BuildingFootprints - select a set of Shapefiles (.dbf, .prj, .shp, .shx) and create a zip file out of them.

 Copy the zip file into the newly created Resources folder.
-You can do this through the file system (by copying the file to C:\ProgramData\Safe Software\FME Server\resources\data\ShapeContours) or using the FME Server Web UI.
+You can do this through the file system (by copying the file to C:\ProgramData\Safe Software\FME Server\resources\data\BuildingUpdates) or using the FME Server Web UI.
 If you use the web interface, open a new window or tab, so we can continue to monitor the ShapeIncomingFile topic.

 ![](./Images/Img4.404.Ex1.DirectoryWatchDataInFolder.png)